Articulating Design Decisions

 • Include stakeholders in the design process.

 • We don’t see the code written by developers.
-We see UI created by designers.
+However, we see UI created by designers.

 • When we collaborate and disagree, we get defensive and fail to focus on real issues.